bryanziehl/prima-veritas-kernel/SYSTEM_MAP.md

 # Prima Veritas Kernel — System Map

-This document defines the canonical structure of the Prima Veritas Kernel.
+This document defines the canonical structure of the Prima Veritas Kernel repository.

 This map is **normative**.
 If code or folders diverge from this structure, the divergence must be justified